hipay/hipay-docs/hipay-enterprise-sdk-prestashop/5-Module-installation.md

 Once the module is successfully downloaded:

 1. Go to "_Modules -> Modules_".
-2. Search for the "_HiPay Fullservice_" module.
+2. Search for the "_HiPay Enterprise_" module.
 3. Click on “Install” in the module description.

 ![legend](images/list-module-hipay-1.png)